 Your route today starts again parallel to the Dordogne River for a stretch, but then after passing through the small town of Garonne, you turn inland, heading through pretty countryside, and a mix of vineyards and fields and forest.
 The vineyards start winning out as you approach the village of Monbazillac.
 The town is quite pretty, with its church and small local restaurants and cafés, but it’s renown comes from the delicious sweet wines that are made there.
 Stop for a visit and tasting at the Chateau Monbazillac, or any of the neighbouring local winemakers, before continuing on your last stretch to the lovely Chartreuse de Bignac, nestled in the countryside. (please note the Classic itinerary stays in the nearby town of Bergerac).

 A truly pretty ride, in the slightly rolling countryside from Bignac, passing through the medieval village of Issigeac with its 2000-year old history and restored medieval houses.
 Gradually descend back to the Dordogne River, passing the fortified chateau-farmhouse of Lanquais and riding through lushly green forests.
 Then follow the river again all the way to the town of Lalinde.
-Cross the arched river there, and then stop for a refreshment before catching the local train (with your bikes!) taking you to Sarlat-la-Caneda (and skipping some significant hills and busier roads in between).
+Cross the arched river there, and then stop for a refreshment before being picked up to transfer you to Sarlat-la-Caneda (skipping some significant hills and busier roads in between).
 Sarlat is worthy of your time; this incredible UNESCO heritage site, the largest Medieval ensemble in Europe, is best explored in the evening, when the beautiful “lauze” stone roofs and tiny cobblestoned streets are lit up beautifully by the municipality.